 Please enter your pool shape and dimensions:

-Adding Borax to Your Pool
+How to Add Borax to Pool

 Once you know how much borax to add, it’s time to add it to your pool.
 Here’s how: